ballerina-platform/module-ballerinax-sap.s4hana.sales/examples/salesforce-to-sap/Salesforce To S4hana.md

 API interactions.
 It specifically showcases how to respond to a Salesforce Opportunity Close Event by automatically generating a Sales Order in the S/4HANA SD module.

+## Use Case

+Salesforce, a leading cloud-based CRM platform, empowers organizations to streamline their sales, marketing, and customer service workflows.
+On the other hand, SAP S/4HANA, an advanced ERP system, enables efficient management of core business processes.

+In numerous organizations, the transition of sales orders into SAP often entails cumbersome manual data entry, leading to potential inaccuracies.
+Moreover, the prompt creation of sales orders following the generation of new opportunities is crucial.
+This integration aims to automate the generation of SAP sales orders upon the creation of Salesforce opportunities, significantly reducing manual labor and enhancing data precision.

+This solution actively monitors for the closing of opportunities within Salesforce.
+Upon detecting opportunity closed as won, it automatically initiates the creation of a corresponding SAP sales order via the SAP API, streamlining the process.

 ## Prerequisites

 ### 1. Setup the S/4HANA API